Trans woman robbed and blackmailed a 78 year old Dane after sex romp at top city hotel - Thai Examiner

 Police Lieutenant General Thiti Saengsawang assigned the case to a team including trainee police given the priority to protect the country’s foreign tourism trade and the damage caused by the 30-year-old transgender woman to the country’s image abroad.

-A 30-year-old transgender woman who turned over a Danish businessman after a sexual rendezvous at a leading Bangkok hotel in the Sukhumvit area of the city and later attempted to blackmail him was arrested on Wednesday by an investigative unit assigned by the city’s police chief to crack the case.
+A 30-year-old transgender woman who turned over a Danish businessman after meeting up at a leading Bangkok hotel in the Sukhumvit area of the city and later attempted to blackmail him was arrested on Wednesday by an investigative unit assigned by the city’s police chief to crack the case.

 Thai police in Bangkok, on Wednesday, arrested a 30-year-old transgender woman on charges of theft and blackmail after spending the night with a Danish tourist on Saturday, August 19th last.